tardate/LittleArduinoProjects/Electronics101/555Timer/PrecisionVariableFrequencyFixedDuty/README.md

 [![clip](https://img.youtube.com/vi/VJHkg8_FV-Q/0.jpg)](https://www.youtube.com/watch?v=VJHkg8_FV-Q)

-I played this out on a breadboard for myself, and found that in the basic configuration, duty cycle remains solidy fixed at 60% over the full frequency adjustment range.
+I played this out on a breadboard for myself, and found that in the basic configuration, duty cycle remains solidly fixed at 60% over the full frequency adjustment range.

 I've added a control voltage adjustment to the version of the circuit described below, which allows duty cycle to be precisely adjusted between about 10% and 90%.

-I call this duty cycle fine adjustment, because adjusting the duty does affect the frequency. but once a duty cycle has been selected, the freuqncy can be adjusted without changing the duty cycle.
+I call this duty cycle fine adjustment, because adjusting the duty does affect the frequency, but once a duty cycle has been selected, the frequency can be adjusted without changing the duty cycle.

 ## Circuit